How to cook Shakoy

 - Best Served with Coffee.

-Shakoy Recipe is one of the popular Filipino afternoon snacks or merienda.
+Shakoy Recipe is one of the popular Filipino afternoon snacks, best paired with with chocolate syrup and hot coffee.